triggerdotdev/examples/python-crawl4ai/README.md

-# Trigger.dev + Python Web Crawler Example
+# Trigger.dev + Python web crawler headless example

-This headless browser demo showcases how to use Trigger.dev with Python to build a web crawler.
+This demo showcases how to use Trigger.dev with Python to build a web crawler that uses a headless browser to navigate websites and extract content.

 ## Features